 Summary

-It was another rocky week for risk markets, as the S&P 500 fell -2.3%, while the Euro Stoxx 50 and emerging-market equities (EM) were down -1.2% and -0.8%, respectively.
-The US rates curve was close to unchanged, while the German Bund curve twist steepened, with 2-year yields 6 basis points (bps) lower and 30-year yields 9bps higher.
-Meanwhile, US real yields moved 5bps higher in the 10-year point, to end the week at 2.0%.
+Risk markets bounced sharply this week on hopes of a softening in trade tensions.
+The S&P 500 gained +4.6%, while the Euro Stoxx 50 and emerging-market (EM) equities made +4.4% and +2.8%, respectively.
+The US rates curve twist steepened, with 2-year yields 3 basis points (bps) lower and 30-year yields 1bp higher.
+Meanwhile, US real yields moved 12bps lower in the 10-year point, to end the week at 1.97%.

 Download this article for the full market highlights, market outlook, and latest performance.